github/opensource.guide/_articles/pcm/best-practices.md

 E fit hard you to write down rules.
 Sometimes you fit think say you dey police people or say you dey dull dem vibe.

 But if you write rules fairly and you dey follow am, e go empower you.
 E go prevent you from doing tins wey you no like.
 People wey see your project fit no sabi your condition or circumstances.
-Dem fit think say dem dey pay you for the work wey you dey do, especially if na wetin dem dey use well well.
+Dem fit think say dem dey pay you for the work wey you dey do, especially if na wetin dem dey use well-well.
 Dem fit even think say you dey busy with new work or family matter.

 E good make people sabi dis tins.

 If to maintain your project na part-time or you dey do am because you volunteer, make you talk the time wey you get.
 E no be say na the time wey your project need or wetin people dey ask you for, na the time wey you get na e you go talk.
 E fit good if you write down some rules like:

-- How dem go review contribution (dem need test?
+* How dem go review contribution (dem need test?
 Issue template?)
-- The kind of contribution wey dem go accept (you wan make dem help you with specific part of your code?)
+* The kind of contribution wey dem go accept (you wan make dem help you with specific part of your code?)
-- When e go make sense for dem to follow up (e.g., "you fit expect response from maintainer within 7 days, if you no see any response by then, you fit ping the thread")
+* When e go make sense for dem to follow up (e.g., "you fit expect response from maintainer within 7 days, if you no see any response by then, you fit ping the thread")
-- How much time you dey spend for the project (e.g., "we dey spend like 5 hours per week on this project")
+* How much time you dey spend for the project (e.g., "we dey spend like 5 hours per week on this project")

 [Jekyll](https://github.com/jekyll/jekyll/tree/master/docs), [CocoaPods](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules), and [Homebrew](https://github.com/Homebrew/brew/blob/bbed7246bc5c5b7acb8c1d427d10b43e090dfd39/docs/Maintainers-Avoiding-Burnout.md) na some examples of projects wey get rules for maintainers and contributors.